 Step 2.
 Prepare the Employment Contract

 Draft an employment contract that complies with UAE labor law.
 For mainland companies, MOHRE provides a standardized contract template that must be used.
 Free zone companies typically use their zone's template.
 The contract must include the job title, salary, benefits, probation period, working hours, and leave entitlements.
 Both parties sign the contract, and it must be submitted to MOHRE or the free zone authority for approval within 14 days.
 This step takes one to three business days.
+(Source: UAE employment laws and regulations)

 Step 3.
 Apply for the Work Permit